-Source: Claimant count experimental (ONS, DWP), seasonally adjusted
+Source: Claimant Count (experimental), seasonally adjusted, ONS and DWP

-8. HMRC earnings
+8. HMRC earnings (experimental)

 This information is based on experimental monthly estimates of paid employees and their pay from HM Revenue and Customs' (HMRC's) Pay As You Earn (PAYE) Real Time Information (RTI) data.